how to pre-poo 4c hair

-Isn’t it interesting how much you learn once you start your natural hair journey?
+Isn’t it interesting how much you learn once you start your natural hair journey and your own natural hair website?
 There are so many things I didn’t know about until I decided to learn about 4c hair.

 Whenever I share something on this blog, it’s important to me to explain why I’m doing it.
 After all, taking care of your 4c hair should be fun and easy.
 So, every step needs to serve a purpose.

 - Pre-pooing makes it easier to detangle your hair strands and remove possible knots.
-Especially, if you apply the pre-poo mix in sections.
+Especially, if you apply the pre-poo mix in sections and use a detangling brush.

 - A good pre-poo treatment boosts the effectiveness of your deep conditioner, which leads to healthy hair.